 For the next three months, as the United States began its entry into World War II, the combined U.S.-Filipino army held out despite a lack of naval and air support.
 Finally, on April 9, 1942, with his forces crippled by starvation and disease, U.S. Major General Edward King Jr. surrendered some 75,000 American troops at Bataan to the Japanese.

-The surrendered Filipinos and Americans soon were rounded up by the Japanese and forced to march some 65 miles from Mariveles, on the southern end of the Bataan Peninsula, to San Fernando.
-The men were divided into groups of approximately 100, and what became known as the Bataan Death March typically took each group around five days to complete.
-The exact figures are unknown, but it is believed that thousands of troops died because of the brutality of their captors, who starved and beat the marchers, and bayoneted those too weak to walk.
-Survivors were taken by rail from San Fernando to prisoner-of-war camps, where thousands more died from disease, mistreatment and starvation.
+The surrendered Filipinos and Americans soon were rounded up by the Japanese in April 1942 and forced to march some 65 miles from Mariveles, on the southern end of the Bataan Peninsula, to San Fernando.
+The men were divided into groups of approximately 100, and the march typically took each group around five days to complete.

 After the war, an American military tribunal tried Lieutenant General Homma Masaharu, commander of the Japanese invasion forces in the Philippines.
 He was held responsible for the death march, a war crime, and was executed by firing squad on April 3, 1946.

 Masaharu Homma and Japanese Atrocities.
 PBS: American Experience.

 The Bataan Death March.
 The Ohio State University: Stanton Foundation.

 Bataan Death March.
 National Museum of the United States Air Force.